andrewacashner/hearingfaithms/chapters/chapter-3.md

 The placement of rests and repeat markings in the performing parts makes clear that the response is sung after each of the six-line strophes.
 An *estribillo* follows, which is repeated after the two *coplas*.
+Each of these sections is demarcated in the music with silence and a change of texture, style, and rhythmic movement to match each part of the text.

 The piece's harmonic structure helps articulate the form of the poem.
 The piece is in mode I, in *cantus mollis*---that is, the one flat in the